EESSI/docs/docs/governance/charter.md

 ## 3. Membership
 <!-- Who can join or participate?
 Are there any requirements (e.g., code contributions, voting eligibility)? -->
 There is currently no membership.
-Any individual or instution may participate by using the EESSI software stack, contributing to the EESSI software stack, making the EESSI software stack available on systems managed by them, etc.
+Any individual or institution may participate by using the EESSI software stack, contributing to the EESSI software stack, making the EESSI software stack available on systems managed by them, etc.

 ## 4. Review and Amendment
 Changes to the charter require approval by the Steering Committee